 2. Profile of the Directors and Shareholders and Qualifications

 3. Audited Account for past two(2) years of the current corporate on-going company (if applicable)

 CP TRUST one-stop license application service for Labuan Money Broker-Forex License includes the following:

 * Consultation of your eligibility and procedures based on your profile

-* Profiling, due diligence and guidance on preparation of documents
+* Profiling, due diligence and guidance on the preparation of documents

-* Submission and supervision of applicant process with approval
+* Submission and supervision of the application process with approval